 It’s no wonder why there are so few really good books out there.
 This shit is hard.

 The need for aggressive personal development during the writing process surprised me.
 Typically I carry a confidence once described as “preternatural” in all my endeavors.
 But this book thing, man, I had to regroup for this.
 And regroup I did.
 Mindset control, physical exercise, daily schedules, weekly goals – all my tools needed sharpening.
 Luckily for me, I already had these with me, and all I had to do was get better.
 Without them, I’d be a guy with a laptop and a diary, rather than a writer and forthcoming author.

 When it’s all said and done I hope the subject matter of my book informs my readers and the example I set for others will inspire them to achieve.
 If I can go from blogger to published author in two years, anyone (willing to work their ass off in obscurity with delirious enthusiasm) can.

 I can see now why authors on one subject can become experts on personal development as well.
 The crossover is easy as the paths are the same.

 One can not be an author without mastering process and process is the key to success in any field.

-I never claimed to be a super hero.
+I never claimed to be a superhero.
 On my blog jackmurphylive.com I’ve shared my highs and my biggest L’s.
 Writing only about success is too much like bragging.
 My goal has always been to share my experiences so others can learn, relate, and find hope.
-I think the vulnerability and empathy I show in my writing is an example of healthy male emotion.
+I think the vulnerability and empathy I show in my writing is an example of a healthy male emotion.